 · Dude Notes – Recommendations by the Speech Dudes

 * Let me know what you think.
 Leave a comment below.

-Get my FREE checklist of what to have on your practice website from Podcast 67
+Get Scott's FREE Start-up checklist of what to have in place before you see your first client.

 Check Out Scott's Great Resources

 Free Client Tracking Spreadsheet - How Scott keeps up with due dates, client information and more

 FREE Ebook - What 150 Practice Owners Know - Get the Ebook by taking the survey - MUST have a private practice to take the survey

 Forms that Scott uses in his clinics